 8. Textured Pompadour

 Texture can also help make a pompadour appear less rockabilly and more modern.
-To create the look, comb hair up and backwards before using hands and some pomade to mould into an imperfect pomp.
+To create the look, comb hair up and backward before using hands and some pomade to mold into the perfect pomp.

 9. Faded Undercut